Wired internet connection doesn't work after Kubuntu 11.10 upgrade

 Network is now working without a problem.

-Note, that after upgrading, the /etc/network/
+Note, that after upgrading, the /etc/network/interface file contained the following lines:

 auto lo